Something Wild (1961 film): Production

-Jack Garfein had made his debut as film director with End as a Man (1957).
-He formed Prometheus Productions with his wife Carroll Baker.
-It obtained film rights to Mary Ann, the first novel by Alex Karmel, published in 1958.
-Karmel and Garfein wrote the script, and United Artists agreed to finance.
-It was originally called Something Wild in the City.
+Prometheus Productions, formed by director Jack Garfein and his wife Carroll Baker, obtained film rights to Mary Ann, the first novel written by Alex Karmel, published in 1958.
+Karmel and Garfein wrote the script, and United Artists agreed to finance the film.
+It was originally titled Something Wild in the City.

-The score for the film was by American composer Aaron Copland.
-Morton Feldman was originally commissioned to compose the score, but when Garfein heard the music, he reportedly said "My wife is being raped and you write celesta music?" and promptly replaced Feldman with Copland.
+Morton Feldman was originally commissioned to compose the film's score, but when Garfein heard the music, he reportedly said "My wife is being raped and you write celesta music?" and replaced Feldman with Aaron Copland..
 In 1964, Copland reused some of the film's themes in his symphonic work Music for a Great City.
-The original film score, taken from private session recordings preserved by the director, was finally released on CD in 2003.
+The original film score, taken from private session recordings preserved by Garfein, was finally released on CD in 2003.

-The opening title sequence, which featured sped-up city imagery, was created by Saul Bass.

-Director of photography Eugen Schüfftan was a noted German cinematographer and inventor of the Schüfftan process who went on to win the Academy Award for Best Cinematography the following year for The Hustler.
-The film was shot on location in New York City.

-The supporting cast included Jean Stapleton, playing Mary Ann's boisterous rooming-house neighbor, and Doris Roberts, portraying Mary Ann's store co-worker.
+The opening title sequence by Saul Bass features many images of New York City, where the film was shot on location.

 Release

-Something Wild had its theatrical premiere at the Plaza Theatre in New York City on December 20, 1961.
+Something Wild premiered at the Plaza Theatre in New York City on December 20, 1961.

-Box office
+Reception

 The film was not a financial success, described by Dorothy Kilgallen as a "box office disappointment" and "a financial blow to the star and her husband."

-Critical response

-Jonas Mekas wrote in Film Quarterly that the film was the "most interesting American film of the quarter; it may become the most underestimated film of the year."
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:[T]he real jolt the audience is asked to endure is the weird way she acts when she is fetched home by a lonesome fellow who has saved her from jumping off a bridge.
+Locked in his basement apartment, she snarls but she doesn't scream, she resists his clumsy attempts to be kind to her but she doesn't break a window and howl. ...
+[I]t is quite unnerving and confusing to go through the terrible, tedious torture that Mr. Garfein and Mr. Karmel have devised.
+It is quite exhausting to sit through that ordeal in the apartment, when she and the man, played grossly, yet gently, by Ralph Meeker, open and abrade each other's wounds.
+And what is more, it is not too satisfying, because it isn't quite credible and the symbolic meaning (if there is one) is beyond our ability to grasp.Jonas Mekas wrote in Film Quarterly that the film was the "most interesting American film of the quarter; it may become the most underestimated film of the year."

 Wanda Hale of the New York Daily News praised Baker as a "fine actress" and Garfein's direction "very tight and smooth," summarizing: "Something Wild carries a moral for the feminine sex: Don't walk in the city's parks alone after dark."

-New York Times critic Bosley Crowther said that it was "quite exhausting to sit through that ordeal in the apartment," and that "it is not too satisfying, because it isn't quite credible and the symbolic meaning (if there is one) is beyond our grasp."

 In 2007, the film was screened at New York's IFC Center, billed as a "lost indie film classic."

-Home video
+Home media

 The film was released for the first time on DVD as part of the MGM Limited Edition Collection in December 2011.
 The Criterion Collection released the film on Blu-ray and DVD on January 17, 2017.